Brink-Software/Ibis.Dataservice.Demo/README.md

 ## File types

 The actual file that can be fetched depends on the application.
-Calculeren voor Bouw and Calculeren voor Installatietechniek produc a TradXML file and Ibis voor Infra produces a KpdXxl file.
+Calculeren voor Bouw and Calculeren voor Installatietechniek produces a TradXML file and Ibis voor Infra produces a KpdXml file.

 ### TradXML